 News

-Raising attitudes and attainment in Maths using your PE and Sport funding
+Raising attitudes and attainment in Maths and English using your PE and Sport funding

-With Maths and Well-being being two national priorities, many schools are planning to use their October PE and Sport funding to introduce Active Maths lessons.
+With Maths and Well-being being two national priorities, many schools are planning to use their PE and Sport funding and any of their underspend to introduce Active Maths lessons.

 It’s where the journey began for me as a Deputy Headteacher.
 My year 6 children didn’t enjoy Maths and attainment was well below national averages.
 I used children’s love of movement and being active and introduced simple yet effective Active Maths lessons.